 After you have opened a lab from the Standard tab or the Custom tab, you can view the device consoles and begin performing the lab steps.
-You will see the console window, the Devices drop-down menu, the Settings button, and device tabs.
+You will see the console window, the device tabs, and two available buttons: Settings and SDM.